Positive UK renewable energy percentage in Q2 2018

 - Wind farms: Continued to provide the UK’s highest renewable energy percentage.
 9.5 terawatt hours (TWh) of electricity were produced by wind farms.
 In Q2 2018, 45% of all renewable energy was provided by wind capacity – 18% from offshore wind projects, and 27% from onshore wind projects.

 - Solar farms: The record UK renewable energy percentage was also made up from solar farms, which produced 5.2 TWh of energy.
 Solar farm energy was boosted by spring and summer’s longer daylight hours as well as the sunny conditions in June.

 Where does most of the UK’s energy come from?

-And for the first time, the UK has powered over 1,000 hours of energy demand without the use of coal.
+And for the first time, the UK has powered over 1,000 hours of electricity demand without the use of coal.

 A breakdown of where the UK’s electricity came from in Q2 2018